Table of Ranks: Table of Ranks

 An abridged version of the Table of Ranks with time expiration set for promotion is shown below:

 The table below contains the military ranks of the Guards (infantry and cavalry) 1722 until 1917.

 Peter I stipulated that "princes related to us or married to our princesses always take precedence" and that when military officers of the army and navy were of the same rank, "the naval officer is superior at sea to the land officer; and on land the land officer is superior to the naval officer".
 He laid down that fines of two months' salary should be assessed against those falsely claiming a higher rank or gaining a rank without qualification.
 He stated that service with a foreign monarch would not automatically confer the rank until approved by the tsar, as "we do not grant any rank to anyone until he performs a useful service to us or to the state", while women were to "advance in rank with their husbands".

 Style of address

 In a way the government, court, military and clergy ranks represented the gentry class of the Russian Empire.
 Similarly to the noble titles, the rank holders each had their specific style of address:

 Outside that table are the rank of Generalissimus, which was an honorary title and not a military rank and the title of Patriarch, which theoretically equaled the eminence of the Russian Emperor, but which Peter the Great kept vacant between 1700 and 1720 and eventually substituted for the collective board of the Most Holy Synod, effectively turning the Church into a department of the state.

 First complete translation into English

-The first complete translation into English of the original Table of Ranks promulgated by Peter the Great in 1722 was presented by Brazilian historian Angelo Segrillo in 2016, and is available online.
+The first complete translation into English of the original Table of Ranks promulgated by Peter the Great in 1722 was presented by Brazilian historian Angelo Segrillo in 2016.